huggingface/blog/text-to-video.md

 </div>

-Keep in mind that all Spaces on the 🤗 Hub is a Git repo that you can clone and run on your local or deployment environment.
-Let’s clone the ModelScope demo, install the requirements and run it locally.
+All Spaces on the 🤗 Hub are Git repos you can clone and run on your local or deployment environment.
+Let’s clone the ModelScope demo, install the requirements, and run it locally.

 ```
 git clone https://huggingface.co/spaces/damo-vilab/modelscope-text-to-video-synthesis